THANK YOU for applying to be a Volunteer with Scouts Canada, the largest co-ed youth-serving organization in Canada!

 Once you have completed the process your status will be updated to ACTIVE.
 When you are active you can join in the fun and participate with youth

-Step 2: Police Record Check / Vulnerable Sector Search (PRC/VSS) and Child Abuse Registry check (CAR) *CAR only applicable in Manitoba & Nova Scotia.
+Step 2: Obtain a CLEAN Police Record Check / Vulnerable Sector Search (PRC/VSS) and Child Abuse Registry check (CAR) *CAR only applicable in Manitoba & Nova Scotia.
+Please reference this article for how to receive a Child Abuse Registry Check - Child Abuse Registry check (CAR) - Manitoba and Nova Scotia

 We encourage you to begin this step as soon as possible as PRC/VSS processing times vary depending on location and time of year.
 The sooner you can start this process the better!